Volunteers’ Week stories: How being a Leader works for me

 This Volunteers’ Week we’re celebrating the diverse skills and perspectives our volunteers bring.

-Guide Leader, Kimberly Chatt, started volunteering in the hope of gaining more experience working with children after applying to do a postgraduate diploma in secondary school teaching.
+Guide Leader, Kimberley Chatt, started volunteering in the hope of gaining more experience working with children after applying to do a postgraduate diploma in secondary school teaching.
 Although it was difficult at times to fit her volunteering around her full-time job, with support from the guiding community in her area, she found a way to make it work.

 “I attended a County information event and was really encouraged by the friendly people I met.
 They were so accommodating and soon after I managed to find a time to help out which suited my busy lifestyle.